 Anyone who has not yet received a flu vaccine this season should strongly consider getting the vaccine.

 Seeking Help for Increased Stress & Anxiety Related to the COVID-19

 News reporting about emerging illnesses can be upsetting for many to hear.
 If you are experiencing increased anxiety or stress related to the COVID-19, or concerns for friends/family, please contact GW Counseling and Psychological Services to speak with a counselor.
-The Colonial Health Center will be open for crisis/emergency walk-in consultations during virtual instruction.
+The Colonial Health Center is operating via telemedicine and is not open for in-person visits until further notice.
 Students seeking ongoing or continuing counseling services will be encouraged to have their consultation over the telephone.
 If you are concerned about a student’s well-being, please submit a CARE Report.
 We’re here to help.

 For up-to-date hours, please visit the CHC website.